local-food-in-leh-ladakh

 1. Local Eateries and Cafés

-• De Khambir – Specializing in Ladakh’s signature bread, Khambir, this place serves it with homemade Apricot Jam and locally sourced butter.
+• De Khambir – Specializing in Ladakh’s signature bread, Khambir, is one of the most popular restaurants in Ladakh that serves it with homemade Apricot Jam and locally sourced butter.
 Pair it with Butter Tea for an authentic taste of Ladakh.

 • Lehvenda Cafe – A cozy café near Leh Market, offering artisanal coffee, Ladakhi-style pasta, and a selection of cheesecakes.
 Their apricot-infused drinks are a unique highlight.